steve1316/android-cv-bot-template/README.md

 5. You can now build and run on your Android Device or create your own .apk file.
 6. `Clean Project` and then `Rebuild Project` under the Build menu.
 7. After building is complete, you can test the capability of this framework in the Android Studio's emulator.
 8. After you familiarized yourself with what the framework can do, you can refactor the application's package name in various parts of the project and in `settings.gradle`.
+Also adjust the app name in `app.json` and in `strings.xml`.
-9. If you want your application automatically check for the latest updates from your GitHub repo using `AppUpdater`, do the following:
+9. If you want your application automatically check for the latest updates from your GitHub repo using `AppUpdater`, you can either reuse the already provided `app/update.xml` in the template or do the following:
     1. Upload a .xml file to your Github repo using the provided example `app/update.xml` with your updated version number, release notes, and link to the `Releases` page of your GitHub repo.
     2. Update the `setUpdateXML()` with the `RAW` link to your new update.xml.
     3. Now when a user has a lower version number compared to the latest version in your `Releases` page in your GitHub repo, they will be prompted with a dialog window like this: